 These interrogatories are designed for use in a discharge case.
 In a “failure to hire,” “failure to promote,” or “demotion” case, the interrogatories must be modified.
 Where the plaintiff resigned but claims that he or she was “constructively discharged,” an additional interrogatory should be given as a threshold to the interrogatories shown above and the subsequent interrogatories will have to be renumbered.
 See Model Instruction 5.41.

 The defendant cannot avoid liability just by citing some other factor that contributed to adverse employment decision.
 Bostock v.
-Clayton Cnty., 140 S. Ct.
-1731, 1739 (2020).
+Clayton Cnty., 590 U.S. 644, 656 (2020).
 So long as the plaintiff’s race was one but-for cause of the adverse employment decision, that is enough to find for the plaintiff.
-Bostock, 140 S. Ct. at 1739 (citing; Burrage v.
+Bostock, 590 U.S. at 656 (citing; Burrage v.
 United States, 571 U.S. 204, 211–212, (2014); Univ. of Tex.
 Sw.
 Med.
 Ctr. v.
 Nassar, 570 U.S. 338, 350 (2013)).

 The bracketed phrase may be added at the court's option.